elvinos/LinkedInScraper/README.md

 **Pros:** The scraping process is distributed into many threads to speed up to 4 times the performance.
 Moreover, in this way you can keep on doing your regular business on your computer as you don't have to keep the focus on any specific window.

-**Cons:** If you scrap many profiles (more than hundreds) and/or in unusual times (in the night) LinkedIn may prompt a Captcha to check that you are not a human.
-If this happens, there is no way for you to fill in the Captcha.
+**Cons:** If LinkedIn throws a Captcha check there is no way for you to fill in the Captcha.
 The script will detect this particular situation and terminate the scraping with an alert: you will have hence to run the script in normal mode, do the captcha, and then you can proceed in scraping the profiles that were left.

 To run in headless mode:
 ```